 It is normal to experience some pain and discomfort after your procedure.
 This is simply a part of the healing process.
 Your doctor will give you a prescription for the pain medication that will best suit your needs.
 If possible, you should fill this prescription before your surgery.
 Doing so will give you one less thing to worry about after your procedure.
 Take your pain medication as directed and be sure not to take it on an empty stomach.
 Even if you don’t feel hungry after your procedure, try to eat something simple, such as toast or crackers, before taking your medication.
 Most patients find that, after a day or two, they no longer require prescribed pain medication and can manage their pain with over-the-counter pain medications, such as Tylenol.

 - Stay Hydrated and Eat Well

-After your procedure, you may feel a bit dehydrated and nauseous.
+After your procedure, you may feel a bit dehydrated.
 With this in mind, it is important to have plenty of water and light, healthy foods on hand.
 Your body will need plenty of nutrition during the healing process and you will need to replenish your fluids, which were diminished when preparing for surgery.
 If you have trouble remembering to drink enough water, try to keep a water bottle with you and set a “sip reminder” alarm on your phone.
 Try your best to drink at least 64 ounces a day.
 In addition to drinking plenty of water, your diet should include plenty of protein, fruits, and vegetables as these items will give your body the energy it needs to heal as quickly as possible.

 - Stay Positive